MicrosoftDocs/memdocs/memdocs/intune/apps/app-configuration-policies-managed-app.md

 [!INCLUDE [azure_portal](../includes/azure_portal.md)]

 The Intune App SDK supports app configuration delivery through the mobile app management (MAM) channel.
 Within the Intune portal, the MAM channel is referred to as a Managed Apps App Configuration Policy.
 The MAM channel is different than the MDM OS platform channels that are offered when a device is enrolled.

+To support app configuration through the MAM channel, the app must be integrated with [Intune App SDK](../developer/app-sdk.md).
+Line-of-business apps can either integrate the Intune App SDK or use the [Intune App Wrapping Tool](../developer/apps-prepare-mobile-application-management.md).
+For a comparison between the Intune App SDK and the Intune App Wrapping Tool, see [Prepare line-of-business apps for app protection policies](../developer/apps-prepare-mobile-application-management.md#feature-comparison).

 By using the MAM channel, apps can receive app configuration policies regardless of the device enrollment state.
-Consult your app vendor for details for which app config keys they support.
+Documentation from the app vendor should be reviewed to see what configurations are available and how the configurations influence the behavior of the app.

 For more information, see [App configuration policies for Microsoft Intune](app-configuration-policies-overview.md).